 Case study: brain injury following motorcycle accident

-Fortunately head and brain injuries are relatively rare; however as the case study below demonstrates, we have the expertise to support those affected.
+Fortunately, head and brain injuries are relatively rare; however, as the case study below demonstrates, our specialist solicitors have the expertise to support those affected.

 Case study: head injury after motorcycle accident